-The USCIS Office of Citizenship has developed a variety of study materials for the naturalization test.
-These materials include Civics Flash Cards, Vocabulary Flash Cards, Learn About the United States: Quick Civics Lessons, The USCIS Naturalization Interview and Test video, and translated versions of the 100 civics (history and government) questions and answers.
-All materials are available on the Citizenship Resource Center at uscis.gov/citizenship.
+The USCIS Office of Citizenship has developed a variety of study The USCIS Office of Citizenship has developed a variety of studenterials for the naturalization text.
+These materials include Civics Bash Cards, Vocabulary Flash Cards, Learn About the Ulinide Succe, Quick Civic Lesson, The UCEN fundimination interrive out Text video, and translated versions of the 100 civics (history and government) questions and answers.
+All materials are available on the Citizenship Resource Center at uscis gov/citizenship.

 - Learn About the United States: Quick Civics Lessons As you prepare for U.S. citizenship, this booklet will help you study for the civics and English portions of the naturalization test.
-Learn About the United States contains short lessons based on each of the 100 civics (history and government) questions and answers. - Civics Flash Cards for the Naturalization Test Another option to help you study is the Civics Flash Cards.
-With historical photos and informative captions, the Civics Flash Cards cover each of the 100 civics (history and - Vocabulary Flash Cards for the Naturalization Test These easy-to-use flash cards contain vocabulary words to help you study for the English reading and writing portions of the naturalization test.
+Learn About the United States contains short lessons based on each of the 100 civics (history and government) questions and answers. · Learn About the United States: Ouick Civics Lessons - Civics Flash Cards for the Naturalization Test Another option to help you study is the Civics Flash Cards.
+With historical photos and informative captions, the Civics Flash Cards cover each of the 100 civics (history and government) questions and answers. - Vocabulary Flash Cards for the Naturalization Test These easy-to-use flash cards contain vocabulary words to help you study for the English reading and writing portions of the naturalization test. - The USCIS Naturalization Interview and Test (DVD) This video provides an overview of the naturalization process including eligibility requirements, the application process, the naturalization interview, and the naturalization test.